danatal29/Bridezilla_NLP/README.md

     │   ├── summarization/      # Summarization scripts
     │   └── analysis/           # Analysis scripts using Llama 3
     │
-    ├── tests/                  # Unit tests
-    │
     ├── README.md
     └── requirements.txt        # Project dependencies
     ```

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.